New and used

 retired Walgreens exclusive Beanie Babies.

-- Domestic and foreign retail chains occasionally carry exclusive Ty collectibles.
+- Domestic and foreign retail chains sometimes carry exclusive Ty collectibles.
 Examples are the

-Walgreens exclusive beanies, the Justice Store Girlz and Boos, Borders exclusives, Harrods (UK) exclusives, McDonalds
+Walgreens exclusive beanies, the Justice Store and Claire's Boos, Borders exclusives, Harrods (UK) exclusives, McDonalds

 Kentucky Derby stores, the U.S. Open tennis store, Mastercharge, 4-H and many more.
 You can